-Queen Elizabeth to miss New Year's Day church service
+Queen Elizabeth misses New Year's Day church service

 "Her Majesty will continue to serve as Patron to hundreds of charities and institutions but will now share this work with her family," it added.

-This decision follows a similar move by her husband, who resigned from a number of Patronages on the occasion of his 90th birthday in 2011.
+This decision follows a similar move by her husband, who resigned from a number of patronages on the occasion of his 90th birthday in 2011.